tsgates/arch-wiki-markdown/wiki/LVM.md

 your volume group, which can be allocated by logical volumes as you see fit.

-Note:It is considered good form to a partition table on your storage medium below LVM, and use the appropriate type code: 8e for MBR, and 8e00 for GPT partitions.
+Note:It is considered good form to have a partition table on your storage medium below LVM.
+Use the appropriate type code: 8e for MBR, and 8e00 for GPT partitions.

 > Remove partition from a volume group